BI/run-sequence/README.md

 # run-sequence

+###Barquin Note!
+##This was forked so we could use the chalk dependency at version 1.1.1.
+This specific version is needed because our repos mrr-static and tcb-static are running on an old version of node 0.10.45 and cannot use node libraries that have ES6 syntax.
+The later versions of chalk and later versions of run-sequence use ES6.

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

 Runs a sequence of gulp tasks in the specified order.
 This function is designed to solve the situation where you have defined run-order, but choose not to or cannot use dependencies.